EUDAT-B2SHARE/b2share/INSTALL.rst

 After the docker image is built and running, b2share will be available at http://localhost:5000

-1.1.
+The staging B2ACCESS server is by default configured to work in this setup.
+Logging in should work without issues.

+1.2.
 If running Docker with docker-machine and virtualbox
 ---------------------------------------------------------

 If you can not run docker on the same host but you can use docker-machine and a virtualbox VM (e.g. on OSX), go into the ``dockerize`` folder: